 In recent decades, automotive OEMs and Tier 1 vendors have launched transformations that could hardly be imagined in any other industry.
 Think about it: If twenty years ago someone had told you that electric cars would become common on city streets, you would probably have considered it a joke.
-Now, in 2019, global electric car sales are expected to reach 2 million, compared to 1.6 million in 2018.

 And there’s no doubt about it: autonomous driving is the next groundbreaking technology that will radically change the face of our cities.
 But let’s get down to business.
 Why are millions of people around the globe still not ready to start using the most technologically advanced vehicles?
 The two main concerns of end users are comfort and safety.
 Almost 80% of Americans admit that they would be afraid to ride in a self-driving vehicle.